mail@wouterverschuren.com

 Biography

-He can also be heard on countless other orchestral and chamber music CDs on labels such as Sony, Alpha, Erato and Antoine Marchand.
+He can be heard on countless other orchestral and chamber music CDs on labels such as Sony, Alpha, Erato, and Antoine Marchand.
 Wouter participated in the recording of the complete Bach and Buxtehude Cantatas with The Amsterdam Baroque Orchestra.

-Besides his positions at the Royal Conservatory, The Hague and The Royal College of Music, London, Wouter regularly gives master classes in Europe, the USA and the Middle East and coaches for such festivals as the Amherst Early Music Festival, San Francisco Early Music Society (USA) and Tage der alte Musik in Hof (Germany).
+In addition to his positions at the Royal College of Music, London, and the Royal Conservatoire, The Hague, Wouter gives master classes in Europe, the USA, and the Middle East and coaches for festivals such as the Amherst Early Music Festival, San Francisco Early Music Society (USA), and Tage der alte Musik in Hof (Germany).

-Wouter is also active as a researcher, currently pursuing a PhD at the Royal College of Music, with the primary aim to rediscover forgotten repertoire for dulcian and (historical) bassoon.
-Wouter received a generous scholarship from the Royal Conservatoire, The Hague.
+Wouter was awarded a PhD from the Royal College of Music, London, entitled Giants of the dulcian family, with the primary aim of rediscovering forgotten repertoire for dulcian and (historical) bassoon.